 What is a long-short fund?

-Long/short equity funds (L/S) seek out to reduce the systemic risk, or market risk, for an investor’s portfolio.
+Long/short equity funds (L/S) seek to reduce the systemic risk, or market risk, for an investor’s portfolio.
 This type of risk is the possibility of an investor experiencing losses due to factors that affect the overall performance of the financial markets.
-The investment strategy seeks to go long (or holding a stock), believing the price will go up on undervalued companies.
-While at the same time going short (or selling a stock on credit), betting the price will do down on overvalued companies.
+The investment strategy seeks to go long (or holding a stock), believing the price will go up on undervalued companies, while simultaneously going short (or selling a stock on credit), betting the price will do down on overvalued companies.

 If the value of an investment (i.e., a stock) trades exactly at its intrinsic value, then it’s considered fairly valued (within a reasonable margin).
 However, when an asset trades away from that value, it is then considered undervalued or overvalued.
 In terms of the Long/Short strategy, overvalued means investors are paying too much for an investment and undervalued meaning investors are getting a bargain.
 What makes this strategy unique is that it takes advantage of securities that are both over and undervalued.